The residence at Harrington Lake (Lac Mousseau) is the country residence of the prime minister of Canada.

 The lumber industry

-The Mousseau family had built a farm on the shores of the lake, and the property remained in the family for several decades.
+The Mousseau family had built a farm on the shore of the lake, and the property remained in the family for several decades.
 The harsh terrain of the Gatineau Hills was not well suited to farming, and the lumber industry soon replaced farming as the main economic activity.
 In the early 20th century, two Americans, W. A. Drum and W. L. Donnelly, built a sawmill at Harrington Lake to take advantage of the wealth of the region’s forests.

 The country house